Taipei 101: Observation deck

 Taipei 101 features an indoor observation deck on the 88th and 89th floors, and two outdoor observation decks (91st floor and 101st floor), all offering 360-degree views and attracting visitors from around the world.
 The Indoor Observatory stands 383.4 m above ground, offering a comfortable environment, large windows with UV protection, recorded voice tours in eight languages, and informative displays and special exhibits.
 Here, one may view the skyscraper's main damper, which is the world's largest and heaviest visible damper, and buy food, drinks and gift items.
 Two more flights of stairs take visitors up to the Outdoor Observatory.
-The Outdoor Observatories, at 391.8 m and 449.2 m above ground, is the second-highest observation deck ever provided in a skyscraper and the highest such platform in Taiwan.
+The Outdoor Observatories, at 391.8 m and 449.2 m above ground, are the highest such platforms in Taiwan.

 The Indoor Observatory is open thirteen hours a day (9:00 am–10:00 pm) throughout the week as well as on special occasions; the Outdoor Observatory is open during the same hours as weather permits.
 Tickets may be purchased on site in the shopping mall (5th floor) or in advance through the Observatory's website and allow access to the 88th through 91st floors via high-speed elevator.

 In 2019, its 101 top floor opened for the first time to the public, starting 14 June with only 36 people given access each day.
 The 91st-floor observatory used to be the highest floor that open to the public until 14 June 2019 when it was announced by the building's management team that the 101st floor (at 460 meters above sea level) will be opened to the general public, with a quota of 36 people per day and is subject to prior booking.
 Going onto the outdoor viewing platform requires safety equipment, such as a safety belt buckled to the railing.